 Documents submitted to building officials for review are required to be stamped or sealed, pursuant to the legal requirements for that design professional, in order to certify that the registrant or licensee has satisfied his responsibility.
 It is the design professional's responsibility to prepare complete construction documents that comply with all applicable laws governing the construction of the intended improvement.
+Registrants and licensees shall not submit incomplete plans to a building department or other jurisdiction in order to hold a place in line.
 Architects, registered interior designers, residential designers, engineers, landscape architects and contractors are responsible for limiting their design services to their specific area of registration or licensure.